chafey/dicom-parser-rs/DESIGN.md

   the DICOM DataSet.
 The Handler abstraction introduces no overhead to the processing allowing highly efficient and optimized processing implementations.
 In non callback designs, the result of a parse is usually a DataSet type object which the caller can interpret.
-Efficienes can be gained by avoiding the construction of this intermediary DataSet object and let the processing logic access the underlying data stream directly.
+Efficiencies can be gained by avoiding the construction of this intermediary DataSet object and let the processing logic access the underlying data stream directly.
   Note that a DataSet parse interface can still be provided on top of a